 Beyond these essential internal partners that make up GRSF, GRSF has developed strong partnerships with many different organizations within and outside the global road safety community including:

-GRSF and its partners have worked together, with limited resources, and taken impactful action to further mainstream road safety around the world.
-Today, while there are still many challenges and progress may not be as fast as road safety advocates would like, our partnerships are the reason why road safety is understood to be a major development burden in many countries around the World, and an absolute human and economic necessity.
+GRSF and its partners have worked together and taken impactful action to further mainstream road safety around the world.
+Today, while there are still many challenges, our partnerships are the reason why road safety is understood to be a major development burden in many countries around the world.
 The global road safety agenda only continues to gain momentum as new partners, understanding the burden road crashes present to life and economic growth, join our movement.
 With greater funding for the GRSF, along with more substantial collaboration based on past success and new and innovative partnerships; we can meet the SDG target to halve road traffic fatalities by 2020.
 GRSF is now in the process of strengthening old relationships, developing new partnerships, and stands ready to work with any old and new partners alike to help meet the goals of the UN Decade of Action for Road Safety and the Sustainable Development Goal targets for road safety.